 9. What happens if travel is restricted or impossible due to Corona?

 We keep our website and social media posts at PFC with the most up to date information.
 Our team of coordinators is fully up to speed regarding the easiest and safest way to travel from and to different countries.
 We hear each of our patient’s travel experiences and will share this information with soon-to-travel patients from the same location so we will offer full support.
 Travel is restricted at the moment however, moving to and from healthcare facilities continues to be an exception in the Czech Republic so it is always possible to come to PFC, Prague, for treatment.
 You only need to contact us and we will be happy to help.
 For the Egg donor program, we are equipped to receiving the male partner anytime to leave a sample and proceed with fertilization and embryo preservation (one day trip); a future Frozen Embryo Transfer will be planned when the travel restrictions have decreased (one day trip).
 For a patient’s own IVF, we will waive the first personal consultation and ensure the patient has the necessary online consultations with our physician to understand every step of treatment.
 She will also receive the necessary medication by post (or prescriptions to buy it at home), clear instructions every step of the process, and a dedicated contact person to be in touch with, in English, German, Italian, or French.
 Travel to Prague can be reduced to 5 or 8 days.

-Prague Fertility Centre provides this advice and guidance, in cooperation with Dr. Savelyeva, for your information purposes only.
+Prague Fertility Centre provides this advice and guidance for your information purposes only.
 This information is not intended to meet your specific individual healthcare requirements.
 This information is not a clinical diagnostic service either.
 If you are concerned about your health or healthcare requirements we strongly recommend that you speak to your physician.